adobe/aepsdk-roku/Documentation/Tutorials/send-overrides-sendevent.md

-# Sending Datastream overrides using sendEvent
+# Sending Datastream overrides using sendEvent API

 Datastream overrides let you define additional configuration settings for your datastreams, allowing you to trigger different datastream behaviors on a per event basis.